AlisonWitty/hello-world/README.md

 # hello-world
-first GitHub attempt
-hello, my name is Alison
+this is my first GitHub attempt and my name is Alison